Devilreaper123/Medical-NER-SYS/readme.md

 ---

-We hope this guide helps you get started with "Assignment 1: System's Integration".
+We hope this guide helps you get started with "Final Project : System's Integration".
 Happy coding!

 ---